tpoibeau/Master-HN/README.md

-# NLP Course, Digital Humanities Mster, PSL
+# NLP Course, Digital Humanities Master, PSL

 Slides and Jupyter notebooks for the course